- 8 – 11 MAR 2020

 – Are there washing machines or clothes cleaning services?

-Spotless Cleaners provides drying cleaning/laundry service.
-All dry cleaning/laundry items should be placed in the bag provided in your bedroom and left outside your bedroom door by 8:00 AM.
+Lapels Dry Cleaning provides dry-cleaning/laundry service.
+All dry-cleaning/laundry items should be placed in the bags provided in your bedroom and left outside your bedroom door by 8:00 AM.
 Each bag must have a completed slip with your name, building name, and room number.
 Once ready, your items will be delivered to your room.
-Please see the Spotless Cleaners website to sign up for the service and for rate/delivery information.
+Please see the dry-cleaning website to sign up for the service and for rate/delivery information.

 Read more FAQs